FREQUENTLY ASKED QUESTIONS

 What if you get sick or something happens to you and you cannot shoot my wedding?

-Although this hasn’t happened yet, it is a photographers (and client’s) worse nightmare.
+Sometimes unpredictable events occur.
 If something were to happen, we would talk about a plan together.
 Luckily I know a lot of photographers in the community that would always be willing to save the day.
 I would contact them immediately.
-I keep my 2nd shooter in the loop and send a timeline to them ahead of time, so luckily they would know the plan of the day as well.
+I keep my 2nd shooter in the loop and send a timeline to them ahead of time, so luckily they would know the plan of the day as well in case of an emergency.

 Should we send you a list of everything we want?